jorissparla/jorissparla/README.md

 ### Hi there 👋
+ 🔭 I’m currently mainly working with React, GraphQL, Tailwind

+ 🌱 I’m currently following a course on machine learning and A.I.
+With Python

 <!--
 **jorissparla/jorissparla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.